On the Complexity of Properties of Partial Bijection Semigroups: Extending Results For to

-Several problems discussed in \cite{FJ:CP} have tighter upper bounds for partial bijection semigroups than for transformation semigroups.
+Several problems discussed in \cite{FJ:CP} have tighter upper complexity bounds for partial bijection semigroups than for transformation semigroups.
 For example, we have $\NL$ algorithms for checking if a transformation semigroup has commuting idempotents and whether the product of any two idempotents is idempotent.
 But these properties are always true for partial bijection semigroups.
 Also, we have an $\NL$ algorithm for checking if a transformation semigroup is a band, but we can do better for partial bijection semigroups.
-Since the idempotents of a partial bijection semigroup commute, a partial bijection semigroup is a band iff it is a semilattice, which can be checked in $\AC^0$ by \cite[Thm 3]{FJ:CP}.
+Idempotents in partial bijection semigroups are maps that fix their domain, so idempotents of a partial bijection semigroup commute.
+Thus, a partial bijection semigroup is a band iff it is a semilattice, which can be checked in $\AC^0$ by \cite[Thm 3.3]{FJ:CP}.

-The problem of determining left and right identities is also easier in partial bijection semigroups.
-Recall that an element $\ell$ (resp. $r$) of a semigroup $S$ is a {\bf left} (resp. {\bf right}) {\bf identity} if $\ell s = s$ (resp. $sr = s$) for all $s \in S$.
-Left and right identities in transformation semigroups can be enumerated in polynomial time \cite[Thm 6.2 and 6.4]{FJ:CP}.
-We now show that this problem is in $\AC^0$ for partial bijeciton semigroups by proving the following: (1) verifying that at least one left or right identity exists in a transformation semigorup given by generators is in $\AC^0$ and (2) partial bijection semigroups have at most one left identity and one right identity.